Sergej0023/DiceGame/README.md

 This is assignment is part of Methods for Sustainable Programming course DA115B.
 Programming Language used: Python.

-# For tester
+# For testers

-We have added a "testing mode" in which the max score is set lower than 100 to make testing various combinatiosna and modes easier.
+We have added a "testing mode" in which the max score is set lower than 100 to make testing various combinatios and modes easier.
 Generated coverage, UML charts and tests can be found in their seperate folders.
-For the best testing experiece use a venv to run tests and to make things easier you can run the command
+For the best testing experience use a .venv to run tests and to make things easier you can run the command
 ```
 python -m pip install -r requirements.txt